 Sell Gold And Invest In These U.S. Industries

-Low oil prices are stealing all the headlines right now, and the media has decided to focus only on the negatives.
-However, in America there are strong headwinds building that will only propel the American economy higher.
+Low oil prices are stealing all the headlines right now, and the has decided to focus only on the negatives.
+However, in America there are strong headwinds building that will only propel the American higher.
 Investors would be wise to invest in these sectors and avoid gold.

 It's no secret that gold is a long bet on fear.